BalajiKs171095/mbcrump.github.io/_posts/2017-05-13-essential-windows-template-studio-resources.md

 ## Watch the videos

 Clint Rutkas showed Windows Template Studio during the "Ten things you didn’t know about Visual Studio 2017 for building .NET UWP apps" session at Build.
-The video below begins the section on Windows Template Studio.
+You can directly skip to the section by clicking [here](https://channel9.msdn.com/Events/Build/2017/B8096/player#time=3m39s) or manually moving to the 3 minute and 39 second mark.

-<iframe src="https://channel9.msdn.com/Events/Build/2017/B8096/player#time=3m39s" width="1170" height="658.125" allowFullScreen frameBorder="0"></iframe>
+<iframe src="https://channel9.msdn.com/Events/Build/2017/B8096/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>

 Clint Rutkas, [Matt Lacey](http://twitter.com/mrlacy) and I appeared on Channel 9 Live at Build and we recorded the following video on why we created Windows Template Studio and included a demonstration of us using it.
 We also answered questions live on the show.